ivycat/posts-in-page/README.md

 You can get all of the same functionality provided by this plugin by modifying your theme's template files; this plugin just makes it easy for anyone to _pull_ posts into other areas of the site without having to modify theme files.

-Plugin is depending upon your theme's styling; version 1.x of this plugin _does not_ contain native styles.

 This is a minimal plugin, function over form.
+Plugin is theme-agnostic and depends upon your theme's styling; version 1.x of this plugin _does not_ contain native styles.

-If you would like to extend it, or would like us to extend it in later versions, please post feature suggestions in the plugin's [support forum](http://wordpress.org/support/plugin/posts-in-page) or [contact us](http://www.ivycat.com/contact/).
+If you would like to extend it, or would like us to extend it in later versions, please post feature suggestions in the plugin's [support forum](https://wordpress.org/support/plugin/posts-in-page) or on its [GitHub page](https://github.com/ivycat/Posts-in-Page).

-Give us feedback and contribute to this plugin on its [GitHub page](https://github.com/ivycat/Posts-in-Page)

 ## Installation ##